Hitchin systems and their quantization: Stable bundles and Higgs fields

 \begin{remark} Let $\cM_G^\circ(X) \coloneqq T^*\Bun_G^\circ(X)$.
 The Hitchin system will initially live on $\cM_G^\circ(X)$, but actually there is a partial compactification $\cM_G(X)$ of $\cM_G^\circ(X)$ called the {\it Hitchin moduli space}, which is still symplectic, to which the Hitchin system naturally extends (see \cite{Hl}).
 For the simplest example of this, see Subsection \ref{lastsec}.
 This sort of extension to a partial compactification is a common phenomenon in integrable systems. \end{remark}

 For general semisimple $G$, not necessarily of adjoint type, there is a straightforward extension of this story.
 Namely, a bundle is ``generic'' if it is {\it regularly stable}, meaning that it is stable and its group of automorphisms reduces to the center $Z(G)$ (which is the smallest it can be).
 The resulting $\Bun_G^\circ(X)$ is still a stack with stabilizer $Z(G)$ at every point, but because this stabilizer is the same everywhere, we can rigidify like we did for ${\rm Pic}(X)$ and obtain a variety.
-In other words, we may ignore the stackiness and just consider the underlying variety.
+In other words, we may ignore the stackiness and just consider the underlying variety. \footnote{Stability is still important here: in general, the locus consisting of bundles whose group of automorphisms reduces to $Z(G)$ is not a scheme, since the orbit of such a bundle may fail to be closed.}